peter-hunt/skyblock/README.md

 Requires Skyblock-Data repo, [Skyblock Data](https://github.com/peter-hunt/skyblock-data), which will install automatically.

 # Installation
-Use git to install Skyblock.
+Use pip or git to install Skyblock.

 Use pip to install the project straight as an executable library.